 No. Once a child is enrolled he or she will have priority enrollment for future years.
 Annually, you will be asked to confirm your interest in your child remaining enrolled so that MSC can determine the number of available seats for each program level.

 How can my child apply for the lottery?

 The application is available at the Lottery page.
-You may send it in or bring it by the school at any time.
+You may send it to email@example.com or bring it by the school office during normal school hours.